Think Like a Product Manager: How to Efficiently Use Large Model Tools

 Suitable for context imitation tasks, such as exam writing, customer service replies, script scenes, etc.

-Note: The model may only generate average-level answers and may struggle to exceed the inherent limitations of the role itself.
+Note: The model may only generate average-level answers, struggling to exceed the inherent limitations of the role itself.

 2.2 Role Elevation Method: Activating "Expert-Level Capabilities"